isomerpages/enterprisesg-cpso/pages/Safety Tips on Baby Cots.md

 **[&#8592; Back to Product safety tips](/consumers/product-safety-tips/children-product)**

 ## Safety Tips on Baby Cots
-When buying baby cots, look beyond style and comfort to also consider whether it is safe for your child.
+Babies spend a lot of time in cots and parents should look out for safety hazards when buying cots.
 Neglecting safety considerations or inappropriate use can have severe consequences.

 Always follow the instructions provided in the manual and pay attention to warnings that will help prevent injuries.